 In organic chicken farming, the chickens are normally given access to outdoor areas to engage in natural behaviors and do pecking, scratching, and foraging for food.

-The diet prepared for them also should be organic and non-GMO, which means they are made from natural and organic ingredients without synthetic additives and chemicals.
+The diet prepared for them also should be organic and non-GMO.
+They are made from natural and organic ingredients without synthetic additives and chemicals.

 Overall organic chicken farming is a method or business that provides natural and sustainable practices, outdoor access, chicken welfare, health care by natural remedies, and preventive measures while adhering to strict organic standards for chickens.